oat-sa/taohub-articles/forge/How-to-make-a-new-extension-2-6.md

 -   To run the action visit *ROOT_URL/taoDocs/TestController/sayHello* (if your TAO Home is http://localhost/myinstall/tao/Main/index this would translate to http://localhost/myinstall/taoDocs/TestController/sayHello).
-If you get an “Access Denied” instead of the expected Hello world message, make sure you properly set up the extension in tao as described in the preparation step of this tutorial here above.
+If you get an “Access Denied” instead of the expected Hello world message, make sure you properly set up the extension in TAO as described in the preparation step of this tutorial here above.
 Make sure, www-data may fully access the files on the file system of your extension.

 ### Hello Template